maxidea1024/unleash/website/docs/using-unleash/deploy/getting-started.md

 ## Version check {#version-check}

-- Unleash checks that it uses the latest version by making a call to https://version.unleash.run.
+- Ganpa checks that it uses the latest version by making a call to https://version.unleash.run.
   - This is a cloud function storing instance id to our database for statistics.
 - This request includes a unique instance id for your server.
-- If you do not wish to check for upgrades define the environment variable `CHECK_VERSION` to anything else other than `true` before starting, and Unleash won't make any calls
+- If you do not wish to check for upgrades define the environment variable `CHECK_VERSION` to anything else other than `true` before starting, and Ganpa won't make any calls
   - `export CHECK_VERSION=false`